Elsie Reford: Biography

-In 1925 at the age of 53 years, Elsie Reford was operated for appendicitis and during her convalescence, her doctor counselled against fishing, fearing that she did not have the strength to return to the river.
+In 1925 at the age of 53 years, Reford was operated for appendicitis and during her convalescence, her doctor counselled against fishing, fearing that she did not have the strength to return to the river.
 "Why not take up gardening?" he said, thinking this a more suitable pastime for a convalescent woman of a certain age.
-That is why she began laying out the gardens and supervising their construction.
+She began laying out the gardens and supervising their construction.
 The gardens would take ten years to build, and would extend over more than twenty acres.

-Elsie Reford had to overcome many difficulties in bringing her garden to life.
+Reford had to overcome many difficulties in bringing her garden to life.
 First among them were the allergies that sometimes left her bedridden for days on end.
 The second obstacle was the property itself.
 Estevan was first and foremost a fishing lodge.
 The site was chosen because of its proximity to a salmon river and its dramatic views – not for the quality of the soil.

-To counter-act nature’s deficiencies, she created soil for each of the plants she had selected, bringing peat and sand from nearby farms.
+To counteract nature’s deficiencies, she created soil for each of the plants she had selected, bringing peat and sand from nearby farms.
 This exchange was fortuitous to the local farmers, suffering through the Great Depression.
 Then, as now, the gardens provided much-needed work to an area with high unemployment.
-Elsie Reford’s genius as a gardener was born of the knowledge she developed of the needs of plants.
+Reford’s genius as a gardener was born of the knowledge she developed of the needs of plants.

 Over the course of her long life, she became an expert plantsman.
-By the end of her life, Elsie Reford was able to counsel other gardeners, writing in the journals of the Royal Horticultural Society and the North American Lily Society.
-Elsie Reford was not a landscape architect and had no training of any kind as a garden designer.
+By the end of her life, Reford was able to counsel other gardeners, writing in the journals of the Royal Horticultural Society and the North American Lily Society.
+Reford was not a landscape architect and had no training of any kind as a garden designer.
 While she collected and appreciated art, she claimed no talents as an artist.

 Reford died on November 8, 1967, at her home in Montreal.

 In 1995, the Reford Gardens ("Jardins de Métis") in Grand-Métis were designated a National Historic Site of Canada, as being an excellent Canadian example of the English-inspired garden.